-Vehicles can now have up to 11 different wireless interfaces and standards supported.
+Vehicles today can have up to 11 different wireless interfaces and standards supported.
 Technologies such as LTE, Wi-Fi, Bluetooth LE, NFC, RFID and GPS are now deployed throughout cars.
 This enables vehicle-to-vehicle (V2V) and vehicle-to -infrastructure (V2I) communications, where cars and roadside installations can communicate and transfer useful information.
-MIPS multi-threading plays a key role in many leading LTE chips.
+MIPS multi-threading technology plays a key role in many leading LTE chips.

 MIPS 32-bit MCU, MPU: Ideal for electronic control units within the car.
-Mainly in body electronics i.e. windscreen wipers, electric windows etc. and in electric/hybrid powertrain where there can be several separate microcontrollers.
+Mainly in body electronics i.e. windscreen wipers, electric windows, etc. and in electric/hybrid powertrain where there can be several separate microcontrollers.
 The vast majority of MCU/MPUs in a car are in the chassis/body/powertrain electronics.

-MIPS 64-bit: Mainly targeted at ADAS and infotainment functions either running some of the complex algorithms or making decisions based on the object recognition or hardware accelerators.
+MIPS 64-bit: Mainly targeted at ADAS and infotainment functions, either running some of the complex algorithms or making decisions based on the object recognition or hardware accelerators.

-The latest MIPS CPUs support hardware virtualization which allows for multiple operating systems and applications to reside in isolated environments, running completely independently of each other i.e. ‘virtual sandboxing’.
+The latest MIPS CPUs support hardware virtualization, which allows for multiple operating systems and applications to reside in isolated environments, running completely independently of each other, i.e. ‘virtual sandboxing’.